Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Experimental Evaluation

-The semantic segmentation results on both Replica and ScanNet are shown in Tab.~\ref{tab:seg-comparison}.
-In terms of mIOU and F-mIOU, \ours outperforms the open-vocabulary baselines by a large margin.
-This is primarily due to the following improvements we made: First, when we merge segment features, we consider all point-wise features that each segment covers and use DBSCAN to obtain the dominant feature, which increases the robustness compared to taking the mean as done by ConceptGraphs.
+\textbf{Results}: The semantic segmentation results on both Replica and ScanNet are provided in Table~\ref{tab:seg-comparison}.
+Regarding mIOU and F-mIOU, \ours{} outperforms the open-vocabulary baselines by a large margin.
+This is primarily due to the following improvements we made: First, when we merge segment features, we consider all point-wise features that each segment covers and use DBSCAN to obtain the dominant feature, which increases the robustness compared to taking the mean as done by ConceptGraphs~\cite{conceptgraphs}.
 Secondly, when we generate the point-wise features, we use the mask feature which is the weighted sum of the sub-image and its contextless counterpart.
 This mitigates the impact of salient background objects.
-Further qualitative results are shown in Fig.~\ref{fig:replica_qualitative}.
+Further qualitative results are given in Fig.~\ref{fig:replica_qualitative}.